neajul/New-Dependencies/Writing/New Dependencies.md

 ## Notes in general

 - images

 - read silvio

 - read vlusser, bring him in (what about nomadism?)

 - read refusal book

+- i need an ending

+  - immediate need/desire to transform
+  - collaboration
+  - no budget
+  - adapting to what's there
+  - uncertainty of eviction

+  - **experimenting bottom-up, small-scale, incremental, collective, diverse, antagonistic, self-organization, autonomy, the commons**